mitjafelicijan/mitjafelicijan.com/content/posts/2021-06-26-simple-world-clock.md

 ![World Clock](/assets/posts/world-clock/world-clock.jpg)

-And for the enclosure that can be 3D printed, but I haven't yet something like this can be used.

-<iframe id="vs_iframe" src="https://www.viewstl.com/?embedded&url=https%3A%2F%2Fmitjafelicijan.com%2Fposts%2Fworld-clock%2Fenclosure.stl&color=gray&bgcolor=white&edges=no&orientation=front&noborder=no" style="border:0;margin:0;width:100%;height:400px;"></iframe>

 You can download my [STL file for the enclosure here](/assets/posts/world-clock/enclosure.stl), but make sure that dimensions make sense and also opening for USB port should be added or just use a drill and some